honeyjoo/ECE444-F2020-Lab6/README.md

-# Pros of Test Driven Development
+# Pros and Cons of Test Driven Development
-# 1. Pros
+## 1. Pros
 - You write small tests at a time, so your code becomes more modula.
 TDD is a good practice to learn and understand modular design
 - TDD forces good architecture.
 You need to have a unit test for your code, so the code has to be modular in a proper way.
 You can spot varous architecture problem early on by writing unit tests.
 - easier to maintain and refactor your code with TDD.
 TDD gives a safety net when refactoring the code you just wrote.